mongodb/docs-realm/docs-release-notes.md

 - Sync/Subscribe to Queryable Fields: Styling bug fix in a section header

 ## .NET SDK
-- Fundamentals/Data Binding: New page w/tested code examples showing common data binding scenarios
+- Fundamentals/Data Binding: New page with tested code examples showing common data binding scenarios
-- Advanced Guides/Convert Between Non-Synced Realms and Synced Realms: New page w/tested code examples for using the WriteCopy API to copy Realms for different configurations
+- Advanced Guides/Convert Between Non-Synced Realms and Synced Realms: New page with tested code examples for using the WriteCopy API to copy Realms for different configurations

 ## Swift SDK
 - Landing page: Add section with a SwiftUI example and link to SwiftUI docs